openmc-dev/openmc/docs/source/usersguide/install.rst

 ---------------------------

-In order to run a simulation with OpenMC, you will need cross section data for each nuclide in your problem.
-Since OpenMC uses ACE format cross sections, you can use nuclear data that was processed with NJOY_, such as that distributed with MCNP_ or Serpent_.
+In order to run a simulation with OpenMC, you will need cross section data for each nuclide or material in your problem.
+OpenMC can be run in continuous-energy or multi-group mode.

+In continuous-energy mode OpenMC uses ACE format cross sections; in this case you can use nuclear data that was processed with NJOY_, such as that distributed with MCNP_ or Serpent_.
 Several sources provide free processed ACE data as described below.
 The TALYS-based evaluated nuclear data library, TENDL_, is also openly available in ACE format.

+In multi-group mode, OpenMC utilizes an XML-based library format which can be used to describe nuclidic- or material-specific quantities.

 Using ENDF/B-VII.1 Cross Sections from NNDC
 -------------------------------------------